 Step 5 – How to deliver your products

 In the beginning, I did almost all my deliveries.
 If it was out of Colombo, I used the Sri Lankan Postal Service.
-Even though delivering everything by me was time-consuming, I got to meet all my customers.
+Even though delivering everything by myself was time-consuming, I got to meet all my customers.

 Whenever I get an order, all I have to do is add it to their system.
-Then they come and pick up from our warehouse and do the delivery.
-They even collect cash from our customers and deposit into our bank account after some time.
+They come and pick up from our warehouse and do the delivery.
+They even collect cash from our customers and deposit it into our bank account after some time.

 When purchasing online, there are so many ways to make the payment.
 I’m going to cover 3 of the most popular payment methods in Sri Lanka.

 They usually charge an installation fee and a percentage for each transaction.
 I’m using Payhere.lk which doesn’t charge anything for installation.
-Their transaction fee (3.3%+Rs.30) is also by far the best rate in the market.
+Their basic transaction fee is 3.9%.
 I’ve been using them for quite some time and I simply love them.
 You can easily integrate their plugin with your WordPress website.

 Step 7 – Packaging

-You need to properly pack your product because your delivery company may not be as gentle as you want them to be.
+You need to properly pack your product because your delivery company will not be as gentle as you want them to be.

 Based on your product, you can decide how you’re going to package them.
 There are so many packaging companies in Sri Lanka.
 Most of them will have a minimum order quantity to get a good price.
 Negotiate with them and try to get the best price possible.

 Here’s a hack to find a great packing supplier.
 Whenever you see a package you like, check the back of it.
 Usually, you’ll find the manufacturer’s contact details.
 That’s how I found my packing supplier.
 If you want to know what I use, go ahead and order a book from Jumpbooks.lk.

 Step 8 – Marketing your online store